Michelle Kennedy hopes her app, Peanut, will break the stigma around motherhood.

-One of the life-changing moments for a woman is giving birth, not only does it take a toll on her body but even her social life.
-While a new mother is busy searching the internet looking for baby advice her friends may be out at the clubs, who can she then relate to?
+Becoming a mother is one of those life-changing moments for a woman – it impacts everything from our bodies and our minds to our relationships and social lives.
+While a new mother is busy searching the internet for baby advice, her friends may be out hitting up the newest bar or brunch spot.
+Who can she then relate to?
 Who can she turn to for advice?
-Well, that’s where the amazing app, Peanut comes in.
-The app saving all mothers from the nightmare of being lonely.
+Queue Peanut – the app saving all mothers from the nightmare of being lonely.

-Michelle Kennedy is the CEO and co-founder of Peanut.
-She started Peanut after struggling to meet other mamas she could relate to while also working.
+Michelle Kennedy is its CEO and co-founder.
+She started Peanut after struggling to juggle work and meet other mamas she could relate to.
 Michelle started her career as a lawyer at leading international law firm Mishcon de Reya.
 She later joined dating app, Badoo, where she transformed the internal legal offering within Badoo, and eventually rose to the role of Deputy CEO at the $100m+ revenue generative market leader.
 During her time at Badoo, Michelle played a big role in the launch of Bumble.

 Having worked in the dating apps industry for five years, Michelle has a bank of experience and understanding of the safety and growth elements of building a social product.